Jambukeswarar Temple, Trichy – Timings, Water Lingam & Travel Guide

 Pancha Bhoota Sthalams – Temples of the Five Elements

-Beyond the Pancha Bhoota Sthalams, Shiva’s divinity is also celebrated in the twelve Jyotirlingas spread across India.
-One of the most sacred among them is the
+Related Read: Beyond the Pancha Bhoota Sthalams, Lord Shiva is also worshipped in the sacred Jyotirlingas across India.
+One of the most revered among them is the Mallikarjun Jyotirlinga in Srisailam, Andhra Pradesh — a hill temple where Lord Shiva is worshipped alongside Goddess Bhramaramba and surrounded by the forests of the Nallamala hills.

 Legends of Jambukeswarar Temple